 Treatment and Natural History Study of Lymphomatoid Granulomatosis

-February 16, 2024 updated by: National Cancer Institute (NCI)
+June 9, 2025 updated by: Christopher Melani, MD, National Cancer Institute (NCI)

 This study will evaluate the response and long-term effects of alpha-interferon in patients with lymphomatoid granulomatosis (LYG).
 The disease causes proliferation of destructive cells involving the lungs, skin, kidneys, and central nervous system.

 Patients self-administer alpha interferon by injection under the skin three times weekly.
 They will visit the clinic every 2 to 12 weeks for follow-up.
 Patients will receive alpha interferon for 1 year after LYG goes away, depending on response.
 EPOCH-R has these drugs: rituximab by vein on Day 1; prednisone by mouth on Days 1 to 5; etoposide, doxorubicin, and vincristine as a continuous intravenous infusion on Days 1 to 5; and cyclophosphamide by intravenous injection over 1 hour on Day 5.
 Each cycle lasts 3 weeks: 5 days of chemotherapy and 16 days of no chemotherapy.
 Etoposide, doxorubicin, and vincristine are infused through a small pump worn by patients.
 The drugs are given over 5 days through a central intravenous catheter.
-There are two cycles of EPOCH-R beyond a maximum response, with six cycles minimum.
+There are two cycles of EPOCH-R beyond a maximum response, with six cycles maximum.
 To reduce harm to bone marrow, patients receive granulocyte colony stimulating factor (G-CSF), self-administered by injection under the skin daily for approximately 10 days between chemotherapy cycles.
 If at the end of therapy, patients have a complete response, treatment will stop.
-If there is residual low grade disease, patients may receive alpha interferon.
+If there is residual low-grade disease, patients may receive alpha interferon.
 Alpha interferon can have flu-like side effects of headache, fever, chills, and body aches.
 EPOCH-R drugs can cause gastrointestinal problems, hair loss, and weakness.
-G-CSF can cause bone pain, body aches, and hair thinning.
+Granulocyte colony-stimulating factor (G-CSF) can cause bone pain, body aches, and hair thinning.
 Chemotherapy can cause some patients to develop leukemia.

 This study may or may not have a direct benefit for participants.
 It is not certain whether the new therapy will help decrease tumors.
 However, knowledge gained may improve the understanding of and treatment for LYG.